parse-community/docs/_includes/js/queries.md

 ### Full Text Search

-Use `fullText` for efficient search capabilities.
+You can use `fullText` for efficient search capabilities.
 Text indexes are automatically created for you.
 Your strings are turned into tokens for fast searching.

-* Note: Full Text Search can be resource expensive.
-As with all indexes ensure you have enough RAM.
-Speed comes at a cost.
+* Note: Full Text Search can be resource intensive.
+Ensure the cost of using indexes is worth the benefit, see [storage requirements & performance costs of text indexes.](https://docs.mongodb.com/manual/core/index-text/#storage-requirements-and-performance-costs).

-Requires Parse Server 2.5.0+
+* Parse Server 2.5.0+

 <pre><code class="javascript">
 var query = new Parse.Query(BarbecueSauce);